antogc/antaeus/README.md

 to be tidier.
 In case of issues, it will be easier to monitor.
 In addition, we will take advantage of the CustomerNotFoundException to skip the customer's remaining invoices.

+Be aware that logic can not be used in a system with several instances, we could not ensure the same invoice is processed twice.
+For that purpose we would need a mechanism to split users among several instances.
+For the challenge I will assume only one instance can be launched.

 #### Invoice processing: charge and update
 Once an invoice has been charged, we have to update it status in the database.
 It is a critical moment on the flow, and I have decided to implement it in an atomic way, that is, once the invoice is charged, it will be immediately updated in the database.